-Although the use of asbestos is now banned, vehicles containing these products are still on the road today, meaning mechanics are still at risk for asbestos exposure.
+Although the use of asbestos is now banned, vehicles containing these products are still on the road, which means that auto mechanics are at risk for asbestos exposure even today.

 WHERE WERE THEY EXPOSED TO ASBESTOS?